VeritasSoftware/angular-http-client-ext/README.md

 **So, with strongly-typed callbacks, you only have to deal with your Models in the rest of your code.**

+Also, with this abstraction, **you could potentially remove HttpClient** as the underlying http implementation without affecting the rest of your code.
+You can do this by using the callbacks (tied only to models) with a different http implementation.

 ## Strongly-typed callback types

 ## Success